okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 The [Email Template Settings Object](#email-template-settings-object) resource that was updated.

-Returns a `422 Unprocessable Entity` if:
-- the template does not support recipients value.
+Returns a `422 Unprocessable Entity` if the template doesn't support the recipient's value.

-> **NOTE**: The templates that do not support all recipient values are the security templates, and the Change Email Confirmation template.
+> **NOTE**: The templates that do not support all recipient values are New Sign-On Notification, Authenticator Enrolled, Authenticator Reset, Password Changed and the Change Email Confirmation templates.

-Passing an invalid `brandId`, or `templateName`returns a `404 Not Found` with error code `E0000007`.
+Passing an invalid `brandId` or `templateName` returns a `404 Not Found` with error code `E0000007`.

 #### Use examples

-The following example updates a customization for the `UserActivation` email template.
+The following example disables the `UserActivation` email from being sent.

 ##### Request